 Should I replace SPY with an AI index fund?

 Probably not.
-The cleanest pattern is: keep SPY as the core, add a thematic AI index as a satellite (5–25% of the portfolio).
-You get diversification + thematic upside.
+The cleanest pattern is to keep SPY as the core and add a thematic AI index as a satellite (5 to 25% of the portfolio).
+You get diversification plus thematic upside.

 How often does an AI-built index rebalance?